Val Robinson (field hockey)

+Background

+Valerie Walsh was born at a maternity home in Accrington, Lancashire, England, on 18 December 1941.

+She married Gwyn Robinson, a rugby-mad Welshman.
+They didn't have any children.
+Robinson managed to maintain her athleticism despite smoking and drinking.
+She died from cancer at her home in Read, Lancashire, on 13 February 2022, at the age of 80.

 Hockey

-She started to play hockey at the age of 14 for Accrington High School and became the first working class girl to be capped by England when she won her first cap in 1963.
+Robinson started to play hockey at the age of 14 for Accrington High School and became the first working class girl to be capped by England when she won her first cap in 1963.
 The highlight of her international career was winning a World Championship with England in 1975 in Edinburgh.
 She played in five world championships in total, and 19 Wembley internationals, and was the first Englishwoman to win 100 caps.
 She was, however, denied the opportunity to compete in the inaugural women's hockey event at the Olympics due to the British team's boycott of the 1980 Moscow Games.
 She believed that Britain could have won gold that year, although they failed to qualify for the Los Angeles Olympics four years later.

 Her ability to take on opponents set her apart, and her style was to body swerve and then go for goal.
 This technique often worked well, although her teammates were sometimes frustrated as she missed opportunities to pass to them when they were in better positions.
 She took many knocks, though withstood them and never missed an international game due to injury.

 She later became a PE teacher and then in 1980 opened a residential hockey centre.
 She won two series of multi-sport TV competition Superstars - 1979 and 1981, and in 1985 she was named an officer of the Order of the British Empire for her contribution to her sport.
 She continued to play competitive hockey for Blackburn Northern into the late 1990s.